 With so many parents out there asking the same questions, we decided to do a blog round-up of some of our favorite back-to-school posts on the web.
 You’ll see advice ranging from “How to get your kid to talk at dinner” to help for start-of-school anxiety and, for parents of freshman college students, how to face the empty nest with as much grace and dignity as possible.
 (I recommend chocolate.
 Always.)

-- Dealing with back to school anxiety?
-Tamara at Mommyland.com has some concrete tips for you to help your child manage it.
+- Dealing with back-to-school anxiety?
+Susan at The Confident Mom has some concrete tips to help your child manage.
 One thing she cautions against: “Sometimes, parents can inadvertently ‘feed’ their child’s anxiety.
 If you are anxious about your child’s anxiety, it can make the situation worse.
 Try to be confident in your child’s ability to make it through the school day.”
 Amen.
 As Debbie Pincus says, “Anxiety is contagious.”

 - Okay, I admit it.
 A part of me is a little sad that summer—and unlimited time with my son—is over.
 At putdowntheurinalcake.com, blogger and mother of five Beth talks about being a “Both/and” Mom—both glad and sorry that school has started.